magot

 An initial experiment in the superimposition of looped and layered images.
 The footage was captured through coincidence, and was edited accordingly.

-Linked is a the full film.
+Linked is a copy of the full film.

 disclaimers: